Guide

 Types of apps

-There are actually dozens of categories of consumer apps inside big app stores.
+There are dozens of categories of consumer apps inside big app stores.
 On the business side, Xero accounting software integrates with over 1000 business apps, which do everything from tracking overdue bills for gyms to figuring out which cows are most productive on a farm.

-There's lots going on in the world of apps, so marketing needs to be a core part of your plan.
+The app market is competitive, so marketing needs to be a core part of your plan.
 The app development agency Echobind shares more tips in the Xero guide to making money from an app.

 Online content and media business ideas